Our 2019-2020 Season will be posted here as soon as it is set.

-All Concerts are at the Maui Arts & Cultural Center Castle Theater
+All Concerts performed in the Maui Arts & Cultural Center Castle Theater

 “Holiday Pops” – Sunday, December 2, 2018 3:00 p.m. – Featuring Henry Kapono, Guest Vocalist/Guitarist